 TransBale: Efficiency throughout the pulp logistics chain

-TransBale is an intermediate, high-bay storage system for bales of pulp.
-In traditional pulp-handling facilities at mill and harbors, the units of pulp are handled by operators driving clamp trucks in large warehouses.
+TransBale is an intermediate, high-bay storage system for pulp bales.
+In traditional pulp-handling facilities at mills and harbors, the units of pulp are handled by operators driving clamp trucks in large warehouses.
 TransBale works in a very different way.
 It uses automated stacker cranes to move the bales with no operator involvement.
 With TransBale, the achievable storage density is three times higher than traditional methods, meaning that the same amount of pulp can be handled in a smaller footprint, or the facility can have the capacity to store far more in the same space.

 Challenges and benefits

 TransBale was developed from Pesmel’s TransRoll™ system, which handles and stores rolls of paper or metal.
 The main difference lies in the nature of the bales of pulp.
 Rolls of paper or metal are uniform in terms of dimensional tolerances.
 Bales of pulp have more of an irregular shape, and their dimensions vary due to a variety of production factors such as the level of moisture in the pulp.
 This makes automated handling particularly challenging, as the system has to cope with a degree of variation in size and shape.
 Many other automated systems are unable to cope with this aspect of pulp bales, but Pesmel’s engineers have developed a solution that works very well.

 TransBale handles the pulp bales from the bottom, which allows it to cope with loads of different sizes and shapes.
 The stacker cranes store the bales on racks rather than stacking them on top of each other.
 With clamp truck handling, the maximum height of a stack of pulp bales is four or five units.
 With TransBale, this is increased to 15 units.
 TransBale’s stacker cranes are highly efficient, very fast, and completely automated.
 One stacker crane has the same throughput as four or five clamp trucks and does not require an operator.